Today, I will show you 5 coins you can mine on your phone to make money.

 After all, it costs nothing to have these apps running on your phone (apart from GeoCash of course, LOL).

-So, from my analysis above, I will pick Pi Coin as the most likely to succeed.
+So, from my analysis above, I will pick Pi Coin and PHT token as the most likely to succeed.

 Nevertheless, this is just my opinion.
 Feel free to draw your conclusion after studying the coins.

 Let’s get to the next section to round up this post.